frozzare/news-app/README.md

 # News

+> Build for personal usage and only tested on mac

 Real simple Electron using React to show sites in a standalone app.
 It has a sidebar where you can choose from predefined sites.

 It's important to create your own configuration file with sites, otherwise the application will not have any sites.